taraqfarhan/taraqfarhan/README.md

 - 👋 Hi, I’m @taraqfarhan
 - 👀 I’m interested in building softwares
-- 🌱 I’m currently learning C++, Python and trying to develop some basic apps using Swift and Flutter
+- 🌱 I’m currently learning C++, Python and trying to develop some basic apps using Flutter and Python
 - 📫 How to reach me : email (farhandaniels189@gmail.com)

 <!---